muratk5n/thirdwave/en/README.md

 "Jeremy Corbyn considers launching new party to rival Keir Starmer if he is not reinstated as a Labour MP"

 ---

+Politico: "[A mother from US] I tweeted, 'Does anyone else feel enraged at the idea that you’ll be homeschooling in the fall full-time?
+Cuz my moms group text is in full-blown acceptance mode and it bugs the shit out of me.'
+I didn’t know it yet, but this would be my first foray into school reopening advocacy..

+Members of the parent group I helped lead were consistently attacked on Twitter and Facebook by two Oakland moms with ties to the teachers union.
+They labelled advocates’ calls for schools reopening 'white supremacy' called us 'Karens,' and even bizarrely claimed we had allied ourselves with Marjorie Taylor Greene’s transphobic agenda"

+---

+"More than half of Europeans will be infected by Omicron in next two months, WHO says"

+---